-1) The mechanical properties specified for national alloys also cover hollow sections made of these alloys if their crosssection does not exceed 60 mm or the diameter of a circumscribed circle is equal or less than 250 mm
+The mechanical properties specified for national alloys also cover hollow sections made of these alloys if their cross section does not exceed 60 mm or the diameter of a circumscribed circle is equal or less than 250 mm.
+Reduction of the yield stress rated value for pipes to 167 MPa is permitted provided the value is stipulated in the agreed normative documents.

 Note.
-The values in the Table are applicable for longitudinal and transverse specimens as well.
+The values in the Table are applicable for both longitudinal and transverse specimens.